Overview of Datasets

-Two datasets from baseline study—one for households and one for health facilities and private drug sellers—are available.
+Datasets from baseline and midline are now available.
+Baseline and midline studies each have one dataset for households and one for health facilities and private drug sellers.
 Baseline data were collected from eight counties in Kenya in September 2016.
+Midline data were collected in January 2018.
 Each data set comes with a data dictionary that describes all included variables.
-If you have any questions regarding the data, please contact Paul Ashigbie at firstname.lastname@example.org.
+If you have any questions regarding the data, please contact Peter Rockers at email@example.com or Richard Laing at firstname.lastname@example.org.

-Baseline data on households: Household baseline data were collected through face-to-face interviews with individual adult patients who reported having been diagnosed with asthma, breast cancer, diabetes or cardiovascular disease (heart failure, hyperlipidemia, or hypertension) and prescribed at least one medicine for their condition.
+Baseline household data: Data were collected through face-to-face interviews with individual adult patients who reported having been diagnosed with asthma, breast cancer, diabetes or cardiovascular disease (heart failure, hyperlipidemia, or hypertension) and prescribed at least one medicine for their condition.
 This dataset contains observations from 639 patients.

-Baseline data on health facilities: Data were collected through face-to-face interviews with staff, in 272 health facilities (59 public health facilities, 78 private non-profit health facilities, 135 private-for-profit drug outlets (chemists)) in the eight study counties.
+Baseline health facility data: Data were collected through face-to-face interviews with staff at 272 health facilities (59 public health facilities, 78 private non-profit health facilities, 135 private-for-profit drug outlets (chemists)) in the eight study counties.
 Key variables include price and availability data on 15 generic equivalents of Novartis Access medicines and 13 other essential medicines (tracer medicines which have been used as reference medicines to evaluate the availability of price of medicines in different healthcare systems).

 Please provide the following information below so that we may send you the datasets via email.